-STW Short-term weight, used to modulate

-Input signals

-LIW Long-term weight.
-Acts as rest state for

-STW and provides statistical response

-to reinforcement

-STW relaxation Rate at which STW relaxes back

-rate towards LTW

-LTW relaxation Rate at which LTW rises towards STW

-rate

-Susceptibility Current susceptibility to reinforcement

-Susceptibility Half-life of Susceptibility parameter

-relaxation rate

-Strength Controls dendrite migration

-Reinforcement Expression to compute changes in

-SVRule STW

-Susceptibility Expression to compute changes in

-SVRule sensitivity to reinforcement

-Strength gain Expression to compute Strength

-SVRule increase

-Strength loss Expression to compute atrophy

-SVRule
+- STW: Short-term weight, used to modulate input signals. - LTW: Long-term weight.
+Acts as rest state for STW and provides statistical response to reinforcement. - STW relaxation rate: rate at which STW relaxes back towards LTW. - LTW relaxation rate: rate at which LTW rises towards STW. - Susceptibility: current susceptibility to reinforcement. - Susceptibility relaxation rate: half-life of Susceptibility parameter. - Strength: controls dendrite migration. - Reinforcement SVRule: expression to compute changes in STW. - Susceptibility SVRule: Expression to compute changes in sensitivity to reinforcement. - Strength gain SVRule: Expression to compute Strength increase. - Strength loss SVRule: Expression to compute atrophy.

-The signal arriving at the synapse is modulated by the Short-term Weight to provide an output value.
+The signal arriving at the synapse is modulated by the STW to provide an output value.
 A rise in STW can be triggered by a reinforcement SVRule usually in response to activity at a chemo-receptor.
-After disturbance, both the STW and the LTW relax exponentially towards other, with the LTW being the slower.
+After disturbance, both the STW and the LTW relax exponentially towards each other, with the LTW being the slower.
 The STW therefore reacts strongly to individual reinforcement episodes, while the LTW effectively computes a moving average of many STW disturbances: if a creature meets with situation X and finds that its chosen course of action was undesirable, then it should immediately be strongly disinclined to repeat the action, especially as many of the incentives to do so may still be present.
 However, situation X may not always be as bad as first experience suggests, and so the creature's long-term interpretation should be less sweeping.

-Dendritic Migration.
-The initial wiring is defined at birth according to a small number of genetic rules.
-Generally, neurons attempt to connect from one lobe to another in a direct spatial mapping, with multiple dendrites fanning out in a specified distribution to either side of the optimum source cell (see Figure 1).
+Although the initial wiring is defined at birth according to a small number of genetic rules, there is a dendritic migration1 process active throughout the life of a creature, which allows for the wiring to alter dynamically.
+Generally, neurons attempt to connect from one lobe to another in a direct spatial mapping, with multiple dendrites fanning out in a specified distribution to either side of the optimum source cell (see Figure 4).
 After birth, however, individual dendrites may migrate and form new connections (always within the same source lobe).
-Periodically, a Strength value change is computed for each synapse using SVRules, often in response to chemical changes.
-If the Strength falls to zero, the dendrite disconnects and follows the appropriate rule about how to find a new connection.
+Periodically, a strength value change is computed for each synapse using SVRules, often in response to chemical changes.
+If the strength falls to zero, the dendrite disconnects and follows the appropriate rule about how to find a new connection.
 These migration rules were chosen in order to fulfill the requirements for the initial brain model.
-It was hoped that a more general scheme could be invented, but this was not possible in the time available.
-An extra migration function, involving a survival-of-thefittest competition between cells for the right to represent a particular input pattern, was implemented as part of the model's generalization system, but has caused problems and so is currently left disconnected.
+Current research is directed at the aim of developing a more general migration scheme.
+An extra migration function, involving a survival-of-the-fittest competition between cells for the right to represent a particular input pattern, was implemented as part of the model's generalization system, but has caused problems and so is currently left disconnected.

-3.1.2 Brain Model

-The above architecture is a generalized engine for neuronlike computation, whose circuitry can be defined genetically.
-This section describes the specific model which has been superimposed onto the system to implement the first generation of creatures.
+3.2.2.
+Brain Model The above architecture is a generalized engine for neuronlike computation, whose circuitry can be defined genetically.
+This section describes the specific organizational model which has been superimposed onto the system to implement the first generation of creatures.
+Figure 6 shows the arrangement of the lobes in the Creatures brain model.